Lake Placid (film series): Lake Placid (1999)

 A massive, man-eating crocodile terrorizes the small town of Black Lake in Maine.
 A group of people, including a paleontologist, a local sheriff, and a wildlife expert, are forced to work together to track down and stop the creature.
 As they uncover the mystery of the crocodile’s origins, they must confront the deadly predator and its reclusive owner, Delores Bickerman, before it claims more victims.

 Lake Placid 2 (2007)

 In Lake Placid 2, the offspring of the previous deadly crocodiles wreak havoc on Black Lake.
-The crocodiles, now owned by the Sadie Bickerman, terrorize a new group generation, including a game warden, his family, and a group of teenagers.
+The crocodiles, now owned by Sadie Bickerman, terrorize a new group generation, including a game warden, his family, and a group of teenagers.

+Movie collection of the latter four entries in the series.

 Lake Placid 3 (2010)

 A game warden moves his family to Black Lake after inheriting the cabin of his aunt, Sadie Bickerman.
 Locals assure him the crocodiles are gone, but his mischievous young son finds a few juvenile crocs and begins feeding them.
 They quickly grow into very big adults and start attacking the game warden's family, nearby town, and poacher Reba.